Jocelyn-McKnight/oldenglishbook/content/Index.md

 ## Plagiarism
 This course uses plagiarism detection software.
 Any plagiarism will be treated very seriously: you can expect to receive a grade of 0 on the assignment as well as other penalties depending on the seriousness of the offence.

----

-## Class Schedule
-*A detailed schedule will be posted and updated throughout the semester.*